daniellochner/creature-creator-sdk/README.md

    - Water: Drag-and-drop the water proxy prefab and position it to be over your water.
    - Dark Area: Drag-and-drop the dark area prefab into the scene to ensure creatures’ use bioluminescent parts in certain areas.

-# Uploading Mods to the Workshop
+# ☁️ Uploading Mods to the Workshop
 Fantastic!
 You should now have a custom body part, pattern or map that has been tested, and is ready to uplod to the Steam workshop!
 1. Before you can upload, you'll need to make sure that all the required modules are installed via Unity Hub for the different platforms.
 This includes "Windows Build Support (Mono)", "Mac Build Support (IL2CPP)", "Linux Build Support (Mono)", "iOS Build Support" and "Android Build Support".
 2. Now you can navigate to the top menu bar again with your mod's config selected and click on "Creature Creator > Upload to Workshop".
 This will launch the game and begin the upload process, and once complete, open the Steam workshop for your mod!

-Hope this helps!
+# 💬 Need Help?
 If you need any help, please feel free to send a message on the community Discord server!
-I'm looking forward to downloading your mods in-game!
+I'm looking forward to seeing your mods in-game!

-Thanks!